What's The Square Root Of 1000

 Understanding Square Roots: A Foundational Overview

 The square root of 1000, denoted as √1000, represents the number that, when multiplied by itself, equals 1000.
-Unlike perfect squares like 9, 16, or 25, 1000 is not a perfect square, meaning its square root is not a whole number.
+Now, unlike perfect squares like 9, 16, or 25, 1000 is not a perfect square, meaning its square root is not a whole number.
 Instead, it is an irrational number, which can only be expressed as a decimal approximation.

 Comprehensive Exploration of the Square Root of 1000